rishabhshuklauk-spec/Computer-science-unit2-website/README.md

 A custom website for GCSE students to help them revise converisions and other unit 2 questions.
+I have used information from the textbook and attempted to use the colours of hackatime for this project.